Niue Budget Itinerary: 7 Days

 Day 8 is departure day, so say goodbye to your guesthouse hosts who, no doubt, have made you part of the family, and make your way to Hanan Airport to check in your luggage.

-When you’ve had one last chance to grab a bite to eat or spent some time relaxing at your favourite beach, head back to the airport to return your rental car by parking it where the “Rental Cars Only” signs are, leaving the keys in the car.
+When you’ve had one last chance to grab a bite to eat or spent some time relaxing at your favourite beach, head back to the airport to return your rental car by parking it in the car park and leaving the keys in the ignition.

 Then it’s goodbye to Niue!